-- -Mindful Eating Lesson Help students use all their senses to describe the smell, texture, flavour and taste of their food [Grades 6-8] - -This article on Mindful Eating in the Classroom also provides ideas on how you can help students of all ages be more mindful when eating [Grades 4 6
+- A Guided Practice in Mindful Eating: Help students use all their senses to explore food by leading them through a mindful eating exercise [all grades] - -This article on Mindful Eating in the Classroom also provides ideas on how you can help students of all ages be more mindful when eating [Grades 4 - 6]

-Garden and Cook Together
+· Garden and Cook Together

 - -The more we get hands-on exposure to foods the better!
 Growing and preparing food can help to foster mental well-being by building confidence and self-esteem.

 - -Simple recipes to try in your classroom:

 - ·Simple yogurt sundae

 - ·Trail Mix

 - ·Hummus

-- -Offer students the opportunity to plant, grow, and care for a vegetable in the classroom: Bean seed planting lesson (see pg.
-29 of Toolkit)
+- -Offer students the opportunity to plant, grow, and care for a vegetable in the classroom: Try making salsa with plants you grow in the classroom (Grow It In the Classroom Activity)